Quelklef/lilt/docs/usage.rst

 :file:`st3/Lilt.sublime-syntax` contains a syntax definition for Lilt specifications usable with Sublime Text 3.
 Unfortuantely, there is no package on Package Control (yet).

 To install, just drop :file:`Lilt.sublime-text` into :file:`~/.config/sublime-text-3/Packages/User`.
 Then, in ST3, select `view > syntax > Lilt`.
 However, this should not be needed for :file:`.lilt` files.

-To be honest, this probably isn't the best way to do it. but it will work/